 The limited edition „Le beau Clement“ includes a total of 84 handbags.
 In a concealed section each bag includes a genuine piece of a letter from1839, handwritten by the great European statesman.

 In his letter to a French Marquis the Prince raves about his domain Schloss Johannisberg, where he enjoyed spending the summer.
-We have cut this artifact into pieces under the supervision of a
+We cut this artifact into pieces under the supervision of a notary,

 Clemens Wenzel Lothar von Metternich, born in Koblenz in 1773, was a descendant of the ancient Metternich dynasty of Counts from the German Rhineland.
 The family fled to Vienna and lost their